AlexaCRM/alexacrm.github.io/integration-cds/getting-started.md

 1. [Register an app](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app#register-an-application) in Azure Active Directory.
 During the registration select **Accounts in this organizational directory only** as Supported account types.
 Stop the walkthrough after the step when the app is registered, do not add redirect URI or change platform settings.
 Copy Application (client) ID and set it aside.
 2. [Add client secret credentials](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app#add-credentials).
 You can use either client secret or certificate.
 If using the secret make sure to copy and set it aside.
 If using certificate, make sure you have a certificate file (.cer) and its password protected copy (.pfx).
 3. Create an application user in Dataverse by following [these instructions](https://docs.microsoft.com/power-platform/admin/manage-application-users#create-an-application-user).
 Make sure to [assign roles](https://docs.microsoft.com/power-platform/admin/manage-application-users#manage-roles-for-an-application-user) to the user.
+Add the `WordPress App User Role` role.
+This role will be enough to manage the contact table.
+But to manage custom tables, create a WordPress Extended Role in which you mark all tables necessary for work.
+You will always be able to modify this role and add other tables.

 ## Set authentication keys